raulpy271/portfolioInTerminal/README.md

 ![Terminal in browser](/public/example.gif)

-This is a SPA in reactJS which a MacOS terminal style.
-The terminal is a draggable and resizable React component and has sections about me, so it's will is my personal portfolio for while.
+This is a SPA in reactJS with a MacOS terminal style.
+The terminal is a draggable and resizable React component and has sections about me, so it's will be my personal portfolio for while.

 See the [demo](https://raulpy271.github.io) page.